conc2304/gravity-scavenger/README.md

     - You can shoot down enemies and scavenge their parts.
 - Crashing into asteroid does damage to your ship.
 But can also be a lifeline if the alternative is crashing into a planet.
 - Crashing into a planet is instant death, and you lose a life.
-- Crashing into a enemy ship is instant death, you lose a life, and you lose some parts to being scavenged.
+- Crashing into an enemy ship, believe it or not, also instant death, you lose a life, and you lose some parts to being scavenged.
--
+- Once you lose all 3 lives it is game over.

-- Tips: Go slow, let yourself drift, don't fight gravity and learn to use it to your advantage.
+- **Tip**s: Go slow, let yourself drift, don't fight gravity and learn to use it to your advantage.
+This may sound obvious, but don't fly straight into planets because you probably won't survive it.
+It is also best to go in a horizontal direction versus a vertical one so that you have a little more time to react to incoming planets.
+Orbiting planets is a good strategy to use for having a dogfight with an enemy ship.

 <!-- Directory Overview -->
 ## Assets Directory Overview
-**Scripts associated with prefabs will be described in full in the Scripts section**
+**Scripts associated with prefabs will be described in full in the Script's section**
-- `/Audio`: Contains all of the games audio sources.
+- `/Audio`: Contains all the game's audio sources.
-    - Most game audio came from a free sound library at Pixabay, and background music from Soundcloud with some modification to make game audio infitely loop.
+    - Most game audio came from a free sound library at Pixabay, and background music from Soundcloud with some modification to make game audio infinitely loop.
     - https://pixabay.com/sound-effects/search/game/
 - `/Fonts`: Contains fonts used in the UI found on https://www.1001fonts.com/
 - `/Materials`: Simple materials made in unity that are used to color various models in the game.
 - `/Prefabs`:
-    - `/Pickups`: prefabs for spanwning pick up items
+    - `/Pickups`: prefabs for spawning pick up items
         -  Fuel, Health, & Parts Pickups were made using Unity Pro Builder
             - Add fuel/health/parts to player stats as they pick them up
             - Tag for fuel/health/parts is used for determining pickup type
-            - Comrpised of Mesh Collider for collision detection
+            - Comprised of Mesh Collider for collision detection
             - Scripts:
                 - Power Up
                 - Orbit Object